Ruuv1337/RTP_IX/README.md

 <details>

 ### Log on 12.01.21
-1. Support for multiple gameWindows (Beta)
+1. Support for multiple gameWindows for Ina Mod (Beta)
 2. Removed auto Hailstorm from autoPulse.

 ### Log on 18.11.20